raluca-elena/telemetry-analysis-base/README.md

 Docker provides a solution called `Boot2Docker`: https://docs.docker.com/installation/mac/

-Another option is using `Vagrant`: http://www.vagrantup.com/
+Another option is to use `Vagrant`: http://www.vagrantup.com/

-This project provides support for Vagrant.
+This repo provides support for Vagrant.
 If you want to use Docker with vagrant you need to:

    1. download vagrant from here http://www.vagrantup.com/downloads.html
    2. go into your working directory